-- Approximately 386,480 people in Minnesota, or 8.8% of the adult population, have diagnosed diabetes. - An additional 118,000 people in Minnesota have diabetes but don't know it, greatly increasing their health risk. - There are 1,441,000 people in Minnesota, 33.7% of the adult population, who have prediabetes with blood glucose levels that are higher than normal but not yet high enough to be diagnosed as diabetes.

-• Every year an estimated 39,375 people in Minnesota are diagnosed with diabetes.
+- Approximately 385,569 people in Minnesota, or 8.8% of the adult population, have diagnosed diabetes. - An additional 118,000 people in Minnesota have diabetes but don't know it, greatly increasing their health risk. - blindness-and death.
+There are 1,441,000 people in Minnesota, 33.7% of the adult population, who have prediabetes with blood glucose levels that are higher than normal but not yet high enough to be diagnosed as diabetes. - Every year an estimated 33,731 people in Minnesota are diagnosed with diabetes.